 Climate change is merely a term we have given to describe the wide range of symptoms that encapsulate the deterioration of the environment.
 No matter what solutions or answers anyone comes up with, this must be kept in mind.

 It would follow that the answer to this problem would be to revitalize and restore the natural world.
 My research has bared this out.
-Personal gardening is probably one of, if not the single best ways for an individual to do their part to halt climate change.
+Personal gardening is probably one of, if not the single best ways for an individual to do their part to halt climate change, learn here the easiest and professional way to propagate jade plant.

-- Provides a natural use for food scraps and yard waste that would otherwise end up in landfills or sewers.
+- Provides a natural use for food scraps and yard waste that would otherwise end up in landfills or a Sewer Installation.

 - Rainwater collection and natural irrigation systems can save water, taking the burden off of mass farming.